Friday Fuse: Part 3- Top Trends Retailers Must Embrace 2022: Checkout Revolution: v. 2.0

 This week, we’re going to dive into the future of checkout (and check-in).
+This new technology is taking the retail world by storm.

 Traditionally, most of us would think of an in-store purchase process as entering a store, perusing through the options, colors, and sizes.
 When we’re ready, we enter the checkout line and wait our turn to hand over our merch to a cashier and pay.